 Local infrastructure is critical to the efficient exploration, development, and operation of a mine.
 By pursuing projects with access to cheap renewable energy and easy transportation we can ensure that our projects are financially responsible while minimizing our environmental footprint.

 Mines are not just found, they are made.
 Geological, engineering, and financial talent are necessary to maximize shareholder value.
 Operating in jurisdictions with access to talent allows us to assemble the right team for the job.

 The HDI Mining group has more than 30 years of experience finding and transacting mining projects.
 Bringing these decades of expertise to Quartz Mountain drives us to focus on bulk-tonnage deposits with large mineral resources and long mine lives, which are most in demand from major producers.

 Quartz Mountain is focused on developing projects containing one or multiple of three core asset types: gold, silver, and copper.
 Copper and silver are elements critical in the world's push for green technology, both with heavy uses in electric vehicles and renewable energy infrastructure.
 Gold adds additional value, being the most transactable asset type, and one of the key drivers of mining investment.

-The Maestro Property was acquired in June 2021 by Quartz Mountain for its gold-silver-copper-molybdenum bulk tonnage potential.
-The property is located near Smithers, British Columbia, and includes a 100% interest in nine mineral claims.
+The Maestro Property was acquired in June 2021 by Quartz Mountain for its gold-silver-copper-molybdenum bulk tonnage potential, which was never systematically explored for by past operators.
+The property is located near Houston, British Columbia, and includes a 100% interest in ten mineral claims.

-A 43-101 Technical Report for the Maestro Project is currently in-progress and is expected to be released in Q1, 2022.
+A Technical Report for the Maestro Project was released in June 2022.